Politics of Poland: Administrative judiciary

 Administrative judiciary already existed in the Second Polish Republic, but it was abolished after World War II.
-Its gradual restoration began in 1980 with the creation of the Supreme Administrative Court (NSA).
+Its gradual restoration began in 1980 with the creation of the Supreme Administrative Court (Naczelny Sąd Administracyjny).
 The current Constitution introduced the principle of two-instance procedures, which resulted in the establishment of voivodeship administrative courts adjudicating in the first instance.
 Administrative courts control the legality of administrative decisions, both against the governmental and self-governmental authorities.
 The president of the Supreme Administrative Court is appointed by the president for a six-year term, from among the candidates nominated by the General Assembly of Judges of the Supreme Administrative Court.

 National Council of the Judiciary

-The National Council of the Judiciary is a body established to protect the independence of courts and judges.
-He submits applications to the president to appoint judges.
-It has the right to apply to the Constitutional Tribunal in matters relating to the compliance of normative acts with the Constitution in the area relating to the judiciary.
+The National Council of the Judiciary (KRS, Krajowa Rada Sądownictwa) is a body established to protect the independence of courts and judges.
+It submits applications to the president to appoint judges and has the right to apply to the Constitutional Tribunal in matters relating to the compliance of normative acts with the Constitution in the area relating to the judiciary.
 The National Council of the Judiciary consists of: the first president of the Supreme Court, the minister of justice, the president of the Supreme Administrative Court, a person appointed by the president, 15 judges of the Supreme Court, common, administrative and military courts, four deputies and two senators.
 The term of office of elected members is four years.
 The chairman and two of his deputies are elected from among the members of the Council.

+Tribunals

+Poland's legal system includes two major types of tribunals: